Last I left off, I was researching Richard Schober at the Newberry Library. He was not my only find that day. Nor the biggest find.

 They are my greatest genealogical headache.
 I call them, collectively, “the Franks.”
 I usually frown when I say it.

-More on them in a future post. ☗
+More on them here, in part 2. ☗

 Top photo of Chicago crowd on State Street, 1912. https://www.shorpy.com/node/21536